-The earliest known ancestor is Jacob Basan who was born in England, in approximately 1780 and who died, in 1816, in Philadelphia, USA.
+The earliest known ancestor, when I first wrote this page, was Jacob Basan who was born in England, in approximately 1780 and who died, in 1816, in Philadelphia, USA.
 He was described as living at Port Royal in Jamaica and being a sojourner in Philadelphia.
 His wife was Judith Rietti who was born in England, around 1760, and died, in 1834, at Southsea in Hampshire, England.
 She was the daughter of Ester Reitti and had a brother called Abraham.
 I had Isaac as Ester's husband but this could be incorrect.
 After Judith's father died, her mother, Ester, married Joseph deMercado and they had a won, Manessah deMercado (George) who was born in March 1790.
 Ester died on 3 September 1833 in a house owned by her daughter, Judith.

 I previously believed Jacob and Judith ran a plantation in Jamaica however Brent Hussey points out they had a store and Jacob also owned a wharf.
 He was in the ship piloting and freight distribution business with up to 60 slaves.
 Following a huge fire in Port Royal, the store was lost.
 Brent also notes that Jacob was appointed one of the readers at the Sephardic place of worship in Kingston.
 In his will Jacob left a bequest, manumission, for Edward, a mulato servant and the son of his slave Jenny.
 Manumission means, in varying ways, the slave was freed.

 Their children were David, Sarah, Esther, George and Caleb.